JiaqiBao1230/jiaqibao-ml/content/authors/admin/_index.md

     link: https://www.linkedin.com/in/jiaqi-bao-aa0408296/

-# Highlight the author in author lists? (true/false)
+# Highlight the author in author lists. (true/false)
 highlight_name: true
 ---
-I am a third-year Ph.D. student at the Graduate School of Information Science and Technology in The University of Hokkaido and a member of Laboratory for Pattern Recognition and Machine Learning, supervised by Prof. Mineichi Kudo.
-Before this, I received a M.Eng. degree from Shenzhen University under the supervision of Prof. Zhihui Lai.
+I am a third-year Ph.D. student at the Graduate School of Information Science and Technology at The University of Hokkaido and a member of the Laboratory for Pattern Recognition and Machine Learning, supervised by Prof. Mineichi Kudo.
+Before this, I received an M.Eng. degree from Shenzhen University under the supervision of Prof. Zhihui Lai.
 I received a B.Eng. degree from Nanjing University of Posts and Telecommunications Science and Technology.

 My research interests focus on the theories and algorithms of machine learning.
 Most recently, I am focusing on semi-supervised learning, transfer learning, multi-label learning, and partial multi-label learning.